lucee/lucee-docs/docs/03.reference/01.functions/listcompact/function.md

     - string
 ---

-remove empty items at the end and at the start of the list
+Removes empty items at the end and at the start of the list